wp-plugins/copyright-licensing-tools/readme.txt

 = 1.0.7 =
 EZ excerpt scripting files fixed

-= 1.0.8 =
+= 1.1.0 =
 1. Change terms of use location.
 2. Tweaks to settings page.
 3. Prevent rendering of licensing tools without publication ID.
 4. Added context and moved location of EZ Excerpt option.
-5. Add ability to exclude licensing tools from certain article.
+5. Added ability to exclude licensing tools from certain article.